Laura Mvula and Nile Rodgers did a song together. Let Shambhala 2016 begin!

 ILM's Rolling Shambhala Thread 2016 Spotify Playlist^ will update in early February

-― Copy rights, pleasing all star wars fans, hiring professionals. (forksclovetofu), Saturday, 16 January 2016 01:14 (one year ago) Permalink
+― Copy rights, pleasing all star wars fans, hiring professionals. (forksclovetofu), Saturday, 16 January 2016 01:14 (two years ago) Permalink

 Didn't we mention Geneva Jacuzzi in a past Shambhala?
 Well, she's back with more missives from an electroclash universe.